uwcartlab/webmapping/Chapter03/readme.md

     window.onload = jsAjax();

-The statement `new Request()` creates a new instance of a special type of object that includes properties and methods meant for a particular purpose.
-In this case, that purpose is to communicate with a server to retrieve the dataset we want.

-We then need to define the type of request we are making (Example 2.2).
+We then declare a second variable, here named `init`, to define the type of Fetch request using the `method` property of the `request` object: either `'GET'` for retrieving data from the server or `'POST'` for sending data to the server.
+Example 2.2 uses `GET` get load the data in the _MegaCities.geojson_ file into the browser.

-###### Example 2.2: Defining fetch parameters in main.js
+###### Example 2.2: Defining the `method' property in _main.js_

     function jsAjax(){
         // Step 1: Create the data request